NicoloCavalli95horses/KMS-web-testing/content/01 Notes/DOM clobbering.md

 This can happen mostly in legacy JavaScript codebases, where global variables were stored directly in global object, by mistake or by design (using `window`, `document`, `history`, `localStorage`)

-DOM clobbering can leverage this particular browser behavior to mess with object behavior.
+DOM clobbering can leverage this particular browser behavior to mess with object values.

 Similarly to [[prototype pollution]], it can lead to:
 - arbitrary code execution
 - client-side [[CSFR (cross-site request forgery)]]
 - privilege escalation issues